Premises Liability Attorneys: Protecting Your Rights After an Injury

 Economic damages frequently include medical expenses, lost wages, and costs of future rehabilitation.
 Noneconomic damages include a victim’s pain and suffering, disfigurement, or loss of enjoyment of life.

 Florida also allows awards for punitive damages, but such damages are rarely awarded in premises liability cases.
 In order for a victim to be entitled to punitive damages, a property owner must have acted with willful or wanton conduct or egregious negligence.
 Under Florida Statute § 768.73, punitive damages are limited to three times the compensatory damages or $500,000, whichever is greater.

-- Seek Medical Attention — Some people may believe at first that they were not hurt, but it is always recommended that you have your condition evaluated by a medical professional.
+Some people may believe at first that they’re not hurt, but it is always recommended that you have your condition evaluated by a medical professional.
 Some injuries are not immediately apparent because of delayed symptoms.
 Insurers for property owners may claim that a delay in treatment is evidence that a victim’s injuries are not as serious as they claim.

-If anybody saw your accident, they could provide valuable independent opinions in a court case since the victim and negligent party are likely to dispute what actually occurred.
+If anybody saw your accident, they could provide valuable independent opinions in a court case since the victim and negligent party is likely to dispute what actually occurred.
 Try to get people’s names and phone numbers or email addresses.
 The goal is to have a way for your attorney to contact these people if necessary.

 The statute of limitations is the time limit that a person has to file a legal claim.
 With a premises liability claim, Florida Statute § 95.11(3) establishes that a person has four years from the date of an accident to file a lawsuit.
 Only very narrow exceptions apply in rare situations.